DivineITLimited/hyper-editor/docs/README.md

 # Hyper Editor

-> A backend framework independent visual composer for web.
+> A backend independent visual composer for web.

 ### What it does?
 Hyper Editor is a block based content editor.
 It is intended to be integrated with any Content Management System (CMS) or Framework.
 It is completely independent from any backend technology or platform.